nextg-wireless/training-5g/docs/source/index.rst

     * Allow telecom operators to implement custom control logic

-For more information, refer to the presentation.
+For more information, refer to the presentation (PIMRC slides 5-39)

 .. _Setup_RAN_E2: